Sir John Fraser, 1st Baronet, of Tain

 Sir John Fraser, 1st Baronet, (23 March 1885 – 1 December 1947) was Regius Professor of Clinical Surgery at Edinburgh University from 1925 to 1944 and served as principal of the University of Edinburgh from 1944 to 1947.

 His study of tuberculosis in children was to disprove the view of the Nobel prize winner Robert Koch that bovine tuberculosis did not play a major pathogenic role in human disease.
 The subsequent legislation led to the elimination of tuberculosis from milk supplies and resulted in a decline in incidence of bone and joint tuberculosis in children.
 In 1940 he was the first surgeon in Britain to ligate an uninfected patent ductus arteriosus.

 Early life and family

-Fraser, whose parents both came from families of farmers, was born 23 March 1885 in Tain, Rosshire.
+Fraser, whose parents both came from families of farmers, was born 23 March 1885 in Tain, Ross-shire.
 He was a few months old when his father died and he was raised as an only child by his mother.
 He went on to attend Tain Royal Academy.
 He then studied medicine, gaining admission to the medical faculty at the University of Edinburgh in 1902, graduating MB ChB with honours in 1907, winning the Allan Fellowship in Clinical Medicine and the gold medal for Clinical Surgery.

 Fraser's son, Sir James Fraser, also became a surgeon and president of the Royal College of Surgeons of Edinburgh.